sam-truscott/tinker-kernel/README.md

 These are the things I need to address in a rough order:

+## Immediate

+* Caching on at startup causes BSP init failures - Device mappings shouldn't be cached
+* Timer not firing - cache disabled?
+Or WORD alignment issue due to caching again - can't be if caching disabled
+  * Target time is too small, even when increased, didn't fire

+## Longer term

 * Multicore not supported; hence why works on Pi1 but not Pi2
 * Stdio for Pi is reading one char a time, should read all available data
 * Kernel: Review TODO/FIXMEs and add them here